DrewVII/DrewVII/README.md

 # 👋 Hi there, I'm Drew

 ## 🚀 About Me
 I'm a passionate developer with a love for knowledge.
-Currently, I'm currently coding a mind blowing project (stay alerted).
+Currently, I'm coding a mind blowing project (stay alerted).

 ## 🛠 Skills